N-Tsunke/Network-Mapping-Ping-Test-Project/README.md

 - Identify connected devices and IP configurations
 - Test local and internet connectivity using `ping`
 - Explain DNS, ICMP, and routing
-- Document findings in a professional portfolio format

 ---